30 April 2019

 Chongqing New North Zone (CNNZ) is a modern industrial base aimed at developing hi-tech industries.
 The zone consists of several zones including the Chongqing Economic and Technological Development Zone, Chongqing High-Tech Industrial Development Zone and Chongqing Export Processing Zone.

-In 2016, the total utilised FDI of Chongqing was US$2.6 billion, dropped by 30.4% year-on-year.
+In 2017, the total utilised FDI of Chongqing was US$2.2 billion, dropped by 20.4% year-on-year.
 Hong Kong was the largest source of FDI in Chongqing, while other major investors came from Singapore and South Korea.
-In 2016, investment from other provinces grew by 9.6% to Rmb935 billion.
+In 2017, investment from other provinces grew by 3.6% to RMB968 billion.

 An increasing number of multinational companies have set up operations in Chongqing.
-By the end of 2016, 272 of the world top 500 companies have set up operations in Chongqing.
+By the end of 2018, over 280 of the world top 500 companies have set up operations in Chongqing.
 More and more foreign companies relating to the electronic industries are setting up in Chongqing.
 Besides Hewlett-Packard, Foxconn and Inventec, Acer from Taiwan has also set up a manufacturing base in Chongqing.
 Honeywell is also building an automobile material plant.

-Chongqing has a large local market with a total population of over 30.48 million.
-In terms of per capita disposable income of urban residents, Chongqing reached Rmb29,610 in 2016, up 8.7%.
+Chongqing has a large local market with a total population of over 30.75 million.
+In terms of per capita disposable income of urban residents, Chongqing reached RMB32,193 in 2017, up 8.7%.

 Chongqing is a retail and wholesale centre of southwestern China.
 The retail industry of Chongqing is very competitive, particularly with the establishment of a number of local and foreign retail enterprises such as Carrefour, Walmart, Metro and Gome.
 Major department stores and shopping malls include Chongqing Department Store, New Century, Wangfujing, Pacific, Times Square and Metropolitan Oriental Plaza.